 Comment 1: Usually, research on alleviating metamemory illusions focuses on whether people can be guided to make more accurate metamemory judgments.
 Prominent examples include Yan, Bjork, and Bjork's (2016) study on the interleaving illusion and, more relevant to the present submission, Koriat and Bjork's (2006a, 2006b) studies on mending the illusion of competence.
 The current study sets out to examine whether the illusion of competence can be reduced by item-specific encoding and/or relational encoding.
 While the results indeed demonstrate that deep encoding strategies alleviate the illusion of competence, this improvement in calibration is almost entirely due to changes in memory performance.
 So, I am wondering: What do we learn from this research?
 Does it tell us that changing people's memory is the most promising way to improve JOL accuracy?

-Response: As you note, previous research has largely focused on strategies which seek to mend metacognitive illusions by lowering JOLs to match recall (e.g., Koriat & Bjork, 2006a; 2006b).
+Response: As you note, previous research has largely focused on strategies seeking to mend metacognitive illusions by lowering JOLs to match recall (e.g., Koriat & Bjork, 2006a; 2006b).
 However, given that JOL accuracy reflects both the magnitude of participants’ judgments as well as their later recall performance, focusing solely on manipulating JOLs to be in-line with recall only partially addresses the issue.

 A more complete approach would be to use a strategy which modifies participants’ memory and their metacognitive evaluations.
 Given that encoding manipulations are commonly used to improve recall because they improve the quality of the cues generated at encoding (see Reviewer 1, Comment 1), we reasoned that that these manipulations provided a logical starting point.
-Furthermore, we specifically selected item-specific and relational tasks given our inclusion of both related and unrelated pair types.
-While we expected that these manipulations would improve recall, it was unclear whether the correspondence between JOLs and recall would similarly improve, given that these manipulations could have potentially influenced participants JOLs.
-Thus, our finding that these manipulations improve the JOL accuracy by improving calibration (through improved recall) provides a novel contribution, while also showing that the use of these manipulations primarily influence recall rather than the magnitude of participants’ JOLs.
+Additionally, because these strategies also strengthen cues used to inform JOL ratings, it was unclear whether these manipulations might similarly influence the magnitude of JOLs (see pg. xx of our revised manuscript).
+Thus, our finding that these manipulations reduce the illusion of competence by improving recall rather than changing JOLs provides a novel contribution, as to date, no study has directly compared the effects of these strategies on JOLs and recall within the same context.

 Comment 2: As a related point, I am concerned that the current findings and conclusions might not replicate in future research.
 The calibration of JOLs is often found to differ across experiments, even if they are very similar.
 For instance, in Koriat and Bjork's (2005) study, JOLs for forward-associated pairs were underconfident in Experiment 1 but well-calibrated in Experiments 2 and 3.
 It therefore would be essential to report some replication of the current findings in an additional experiment.
 I'd recommend that a potential new experiment aims to achieve considerably lower or higher memory performance so that the authors can test whether the changes in calibration they observed in the current experiment are specific to the obtained level of memory performance.